scipopt/gcg/doc/resources/devs/detection/detectors/detectors.md

 # Detectors {#detectors}

+# The GCG Detectors
+During the detection, the included detectors will try to **find a suitable decomposition** for your problem.
+For more information on how they are called, please visit the page on
+@ref detection-process.

+## List of Detectors
 Here you find a list of all detectors available in GCG.
 Each of those fulfills at least one function out of
 * **propagating** (**assigning** variables/constraints to a block or the master)